iande/mathish.com/projects/io_unblock.md

 A small library that allows IO objects to be wrapped in the warmth of non-blocking goodness while being lovingly processed by its very own thread.
-As it bytes are read and written, callbacks are invoked.
+As its bytes are read and written, callbacks are invoked.
 Glorious.

 ### Motivation